Attorneys For Living Trusts And Special Needs Trusts In DuPage County

 - Special needs trusts – In some cases, a person may want to use their assets to help meet the needs of a family member or loved one who has disabilities or other special needs.
 However, giving money directly to a person can affect their ability to qualify for public benefits.
 In these cases, a third-party special needs trust can be used to provide assistance for a beneficiary and help pay for certain expenses, including support services, clothing, transportation or recreation.

 Contact Our DuPage County Living Trust Attorneys

 Creating a trust can help you provide yourself and your family members with the necessary financial resources while you are alive and after you have passed on.
 Trusts will also allow you to pass assets on to your beneficiaries without the need to complete the probate process.
 To learn more about how the attorneys of SBK Law Group can help you create a trust and address other aspects of your estate plan, contact our DuPage County living trust lawyers online or at 630-427-4407.
-We serve clients throughout DuPage, Will, Cook, Kane and Kendall counties.
+We serve clients throughout DuPage County, Kane County, Kendall County, Will County, and Cook County.